AlainDaccache/Quantropy/README.md

 This open-source project is built with all types of users in mind.
 Whether you're a seasoned trader that wants to progressively learn how to code in order to automate your strategies, or vice-versa, the [documentation](https://quantropy.readthedocs.io/) covers both aspects.
-Through it, we synthesize the theoretical groundwork that was laid by academicians and industry practitioners for modeling equity valuation, risk factors, portfolio allocation, etc. Alongside it, we provide  an implementation that uses our API calls to apply and validate these models in real-life.
+Through it, we synthesize the theoretical groundwork that was laid by academicians and industry practitioners for conducting fundamental, technical, and quantitative analysis, and using these for stock picking, market timing, and portfolio allocation.
+Alongside it, we provide an implementation that uses our API calls to apply and validate these models in real-life.

 ```bash
 ```

-alaindacc[at]gmail[dot]com

 ## Architectural Design